 Your unit uses smart lithium-ion (Li-Ion) batteries.
-The number of batteries that power your unit and that come with it depends on the model that you have purchased.
-There are two batteries for the four-slot model, and three batteries for the eight-slot model.
+The number of batteries that can power your unit and that come with it depends on the model that you have purchased (see Power Sources on page 17).

-- ➤ The charge status is shown in the taskbar (at the left of the clock).
-Simply tap the battery icon for more information. - ➤ The unit also indicates the charge status with the LED on its front panel (see LED Indicators Description on page 8).
+- The charge status is shown in the taskbar (at the left of the clock).
+Simply tap the battery icon for more information. - The unit also indicates the charge status with the LED on its front panel (see LED Indicators Description on page 13).